Richard B. Harper

 Richard Harper

-In addition to his client work, Rich dedicates his time to mentorship.
-He currently serves as the Partner-in-Charge of Baker Botts' New York office, and previously served as the New York office's Litigation Department Chair and Hiring Partner, as well as on the firm's Executive Committee.
-Coming from a family of teachers, Rich has spent the last decade teaching the Intensive Trial Practice Workshop at the University of Chicago Law School, a trial advocacy course for upper-level students.
-His lectures have ranged from expert witnesses to cross-examinations to closing arguments.
+In addition to leading the AI group, Rich serves as the Partner-in-Charge of Baker Botts' New York office.
+He previously served as the New York office's Litigation Department Chair and Hiring Partner, as well as on the firm's Executive Committee.
+For over a decade, Rich has also served as part of the faculty for the Intensive Trial Practice Workshop at the University of Chicago Law School.

 Related Experience